 Small plane crashes on 405 Freeway near John Wayne Airport; 2 hospitalized

 SANTA ANA, Calif.
-(FOX 11 / CNS) - A twin-engine Cessna 310 airplane with two people aboard crashed and burst into flames Friday on the San Diego (405) Freeway in the Santa Ana area today.
+(FOX 11 / CNS) - A twin-engine Cessna 310 airplane with two people aboard crashed and burst into flames on the San Diego (405) Freeway Friday, leaving the passengers hospitalized in critical condition.

+The passengers in the aircraft -- a man and a woman said to be in their 50s and 60s -- were taken to Orange County Global Medical Center in Santa Ana, according to Deanne Thompson of John Wayne Airport.

-The inbound plane -- a twin-engine Cessna 310 with the tail number N87297 -- crashed on the southbound lanes of the freeway short of Runway 20R, according to Ian Gregor of the Federal Aviation Administration.
+The pilot of inbound plane -- with the tail number N87297 -- was trying to return to the airport with a crippled right engine minutes after takeoff when it crashed on the southbound lanes of the freeway short of Runway 20-R, according to Ian Gregor of the Federal Aviation Administration.

+The plane -- capable of carrying six passengers -- was registered to Twin Props 87297LLC, based out of Santa Ana.

-At one point, the freeway was closed by the crash in both directions, creating a southbound backup of up to five miles as authorities worked to divert traffic on other routes.
-The northbound side is open and at least one southbound lane has been reopened.
+The freeway was closed in both directions, creating a massive five-mile backup on the southbound lanes, but the northern lanes have been partially reopened, Thompson said.

-Two people in the aircraft -- a man and a woman said to be in their 50s and 60s -- were being treated for major injuries, authorities said.
+Orange County Fire Authority Capt.
+Larry Kurtz said the two victims "both had critical, traumatic injuries and have been transported to a trauma center.
+Both of them were conscious.''

+The woman passenger helped extract the pilot from the plane, helped by an off-duty fire captain from the city of Avalon on Catalina Island, who left his nearby vehicle and ran to the burning aircraft to aid their escape, Kurtz said.

-In audio released, the pilot shouts "May Day'' and "I can't make it back to the airport'' seconds before the crash.
+Air traffic control audio captured the man piloting the plane shouting "May Day'' and "I can't make it back to the airport'' seconds before the crash.

-In the aftermath of the crash, the airfield was closed to arrivals, but arrivals were resumed about 45 minutes afterward.
+In the aftermath of the crash, the airfield was closed to arrivals, but those were resumed about 45 minutes afterward.

+The airplane slammed into the southbound 405 and clipped a blue pickup truck.

-The plane hit with its nose down and clipped a vehicle, the driver of which suffered only a bruised elbow, according to broadcast reports.
+The driver of the pickup, said to be an Uber driver carrying a passenger, suffered only a bruised elbow, authorities said.

-A preliminary report indicated the aircraft crashed on the northbound side of the freeway and ended up on the southbound side and that two people were removed from the wreckage.

 Mobile app users: Click here for video